andipandi1738/ColorStack_Terminal_Adventure/README.txt

 🚦 HOW TO PLAY

-1. Start here:
+CHECKPOINT 1:
    cd ~/ColorStack_Terminal_Adventure/homes/detective
    cd homes.txt
    cd detective
    cat notes.txt

+CHECKPOINT 2:
-2. Investigate the crime scene to find your first clue.
+Investigate the crime scene to find your first clue.

+CHECKPOINT 3:
-3. Unlock new folders by:
+Unlock new folders by:
    - Opening the relevant password.txt file
    - Typing your guessed password
    - Running the provided unlock script

+CHECKPOINT 4:
-4. Keep notes.
+Keep notes.
 Details matter — names, objects, and phrases might become passwords later.

-5. In the finale, create a file named culprit.txt containing your final guess, then run: bash reveal.sh
+In the finale, create a file named culprit.txt containing your final guess, then run: bash reveal.sh

 🧩 TROUBLESHOOTING TIPS
 - If a script won’t run, make sure you’re in the right folder (use pwd).